GI Alliance of Illinois has a new patient portal link! To access, click here!

 Radiofrequency ablation is a treatment technique focused on providing pain management.
 An electrical current, sent via radio waves, is used to target a small area of tissue to eliminate any bad tissue located in the area and decrease the pain signals sent from your nerves.

 Barrett’s esophagus is commonly treated with radiofrequency ablation.
 It is performed during an upper endoscopy with a balloon (like the Barrx™ system), or with a rectangular pad attached to the endoscope.
 The device's electrodes deliver electrical currents to the tissue to destroy and remove it.
-For additional information on this treatment and how it works, request an appointment at our Chicago, IL, Peoria, IL, or Normal, IL, location.
+For additional information on this treatment and how it works, request an appointment at our Chicago, IL, or Bloomington, IL, location.
 Our GI providers are happy to answer any questions or concerns you have.

 Radiofrequency ablation (RFA) is commonly used to treat Barrett’s esophagus and gastric antral vascular ectasia (GAVE) - a condition of abnormal blood vessels in the stomach that causes anemia.